 "It feels great," said the Washington Capitals prospect.
 "Always great when you can help team win and collect points with it, but this is the merit of my teammates and coaches and our great chemistry between management, coaching staff and group of players."

-The 18-year old has been on a tear lately with 21 points in his last eight games which places his 4th overall in league scoring, one point behind teammate Liam Greentree.
-He scored his 41st of the season against Saginaw last weekend and is the OHL Player of the Week after notching 14 points in his last four games.
+The 18-year old has been on a tear lately with 24 points in his last nine games which places his 4th overall in league scoring, two point behind teammate Liam Greentree.

 "That's a good thing," Bowler told Powerplay Sports.
 "We like playing entertaining hockey for our fans and scoring goals is important.
 Two talented players who are equally as good on the defensive side.
 It's fun to watch."